onetwotrip/chef-logstash/README.md

 Cookbook installs **logstash** into the system and configures the service.
 Basically there are two recipes which install Logstash they are `logstash::server` and `logstash::client`.
 Both install logstash jar-package into the system and setup the Logstash agent service.
 They run exactly the same install and setup code, the only difference is that that **client** recipe disables attributes which generate default input and default elasticsearch output.

-Index-cleaner recipe create python script and crontask which execute it.

 Configuration
 ==========